-The Company has significant commitments to purchase water from water wholesalers.
+The Company has significant long-term commitments to purchase water from water wholesalers.
 The Company also has operating and finance leases for water systems, offices, land easements, licenses, equipment, and other facilities.
-These commitments and leases are described in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
+These commitments and leases are described in the Company's Company's Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023.

 On August 16, 2022, BVRT Utility Holding Company (BVRT), a majority owned subsidiary of Texas Water, entered into a long-term water supply agreement with the Guadalupe Blanco River Authority (GBRA) through its wholly owned subsidiary, Camino Real Utility (Camino Real).
 The Company has provided a limited guarantee to GBRA for the agreed upon obligations.
 GBRA is a water conservation and reclamation district established by the Texas Legislature that oversees water resources for 10 counties.
 Under the terms of the agreement with GBRA, Camino Real is contracted to receive up to 2,419 acre-feet of potable water annually.
 The GBRA agreement involves four off-takers, including Camino Real, and GBRA plans to extend a potable water pipeline from the City of Lockhart to the City of Mustang Ridge and surrounding areas.
 Camino Real is contracted to be the utility service provider in this area of the Austin metropolitan region and to provide potable water, recycled water, and wastewater services to portions of the City of Mustang Ridge and surrounding areas.
-In 2022, Camino Real committed \$21.5 million for its share of the cost of the pipeline project and committed an additional \$11.1 million for its share of the cost of the pipeline project in January of 2023.
-As of September 30, 2023, this committed cash has not been transferred to GBRA and is classified as part of restricted cash on the Condensed Consolidated Balance Sheets.
-The Company currently expects the committed cash to be transferred to GBRA in the first half of 2024.
+In 2022, Camino Real committed \$21.5 million for its share of the cost of the pipeline project and project.
+In 2023, Camino Real committed an additional \$11.1 \$22.3 million for its share of the cost of the pipeline project in January of 2023. project.
+As of September 30, 2023 March 31, 2024, this committed cash has not been transferred to GBRA and is classified as part of restricted cash on the Condensed Consolidated Balance Sheets.
+The Company currently expects the committed cash to be transferred to GBRA ~~in~~ before the first half ~~end~~ of 2024.